jtgrassel/DHS_Image_Generation/README.md

 The following sections will be used to explain how to change the parameters used in a JSON file.

 1. `save_dir`
-    This is input will dictate where the generated image will be saved.
+    This is input will direct where the generated image will be saved.
 This can be either an absolute or relative path.
 See two examples below.
 The first is the default.
     ```json
     "save_dir": "Image_Ouput/"
     ```